autioch/cc-validator/readme.md

 ## Installation, usage and development
 1. Download or clone repository.
 2. In project directory run `npm install` (node required).
-3. For usage via browser:
-  - Run `npm run build:watch` and access project via `localhost:8080`.
+3. For usage via browser - run `npm run build:watch` and access project via `localhost:8080`.
-  - Run `npm run build:production`.
+4. For publishing, run `npm run build:production`.
 This will place minified version in the dist folder.
-4. For CLI usage, this package is not yet ready - webpack allows absolute paths and require sass without extenstions.
+5. For CLI usage, this package is not yet ready - webpack allows absolute paths and require sass without extenstions.

 ## Configuration
 1. Available field types are stored in `src/form/field`.